-It was during his initial research that he discovered that general anaesthesia could be lethal to dolphins, unless their breathing was supported by artificial means.
+It was during his initial research that he discovered that general anesthesia could be lethal to dolphins unless their breathing was supported by artificial means.
 He, therefore, considered that dolphins were voluntary breathers.

-From this he speculated that if dolphins have to 'think to breathe' dolphins could committed suicide by stopping breathing.
+From this, he speculated that if dolphins have to 'think to breathe' dolphins could commit suicide by stopping breathing.
 In his 1979 book Communications between Man and Dolphin he states: